-- 2.36.
+- 2.40.
 A report was carried out for the Council (Local Plan and CIL Viability Study November 2018) this amongst other things considered the viability of CIL.
 The results of this report found that, the current level that CIL was charged at was still appropriate and therefore the current rate that CIL is charged at would not adversely impact on the viability of development.
-That said, the Council's CIL Charging Schedule was adopted in 2014 and has not been reviewed since.
-Given the ongoing production of the emerging Local Plan it is considered that this presents a good opportunity for CIL to be reviewed in parallel, to ensure it remains fit for purpose. - 2.37.
+That said, the Council's CIL Charging Schedule was adopted in 2014 and a review is planned to take place in parallel with the production of the emerging Local Plan, to ensure it remains fit for purpose. - 2.41.
 The priorities of our CIL expenditure will continue to be monitored annually.
 In particular, this will be through the work and assessments we carry out to provide the Infrastructure Funding Statements.
 This looks at our priorities for CIL funding against the CIL received.
 In addition, we will also continue to monitor CIL though our Infrastructure Delivery Plan as this is a working document which looks at our infrastructure needs and priorities.
 Monitoring by using both of these documents annually will ensure that we check that our CIL income our funding priorities are regularly reviewed.
-We will also continue to monitor our CIL spending and priorities through our annual governance review. - 2.38.
+We will also continue to monitor our CIL spending and priorities through our regular governance review. - 2.42.
 In terms of Section 106s, due to CIL being in place we no longer require monetary payments towards infrastructure to be provided through this format.
 However, it is recognised that some of the requirements of our Legal Agreements will impact on the viability of the scheme.
 For some of the larger sites, we will require the onsite provision of infrastructure for example, educational facilities, green infrastructure or community facilities and we will also try to secure new homes, affordable housing or management plans which will have an impact on the viability of the scheme.
-Through the CIL Charging Schedule review, we will consider the viability of removing strategic sites from the CIL Charging Schedule and reverting to Section 106 on these sites to provide the appropriate on-site infrastructure and monetary payments, giving infrastructure providers greater certainty of funding opportunities. - 2.39.
+Through the CIL Charging Schedule review, we will consider the viability of removing strategic sites from the CIL Charging Schedule and reverting to Section 106 on these sites to provide the appropriate on-site infrastructure and monetary payments, giving infrastructure providers greater certainty of funding opportunities. - 2.43.
 We will continue to ensure that our Section 106 follows the policies in the Local Plan, as well as reviewing the CIL charge to ensure that developments remain viable.
-We will also continue to review our CIL and Section 106 process in line with any Government changes, including a single levy, to ensure that it remains up to date.
+We will also continue to review our CIL and Section 106 process in line with any Government changes to ensure that it remains up to date.
 We are using a new system which enables us to manage and monitor the Section 106 requirements more efficiently.